Safest Countries in Southeast Asia (Ranked by Safety in 2026)

 2. Malaysia

-• Check weather during monsoon season as sudden downpours flood streets quickly.
+- Check weather during monsoon season for sudden heavy rain

 3. Thailand

-• Keep your bag in front when walking in busy markets.
+- Keep your bag in front in crowded markets and tourist areas

-• Use trusted ride apps instead of random taxis or tuk-tuks.
+- Use trusted ride-hailing apps instead of random taxis or tuk-tuks

 4. Vietnam